cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 The UI should send time in UTC to the API (instead of local time).

-# Best practices when working with date, time and local time in an international app
+# Best practices

-These are the best practices that I found to be the most useful/valuable.
+These are the best practices that I found to be the most valuable.

 1. Use UTC for everything excluding when displaying the time to the user.
 2. When displaying the time to the user, indicate the time zone of the displayed time.